rutgerklamer/rytra_gpu/README.md

 It's progress is in the most early stage you can think off and comes without any optimizations. (for now)

+Rendered on a Georce gtx 780 ti ~13 fps, ~0.076s to draw an image.

 ![](scr.png?raw=true)